madgik/exareme2/kubernetes/docs/ImportNodeData.md

 ### Setting up the data

-Before the data manager can load data in a local node, the data should be located in the `db.csvs_location` provided in the kubernetes `values.yaml`.
+Before the data manager can load data in a local node, ensure that the data is placed in the csvs subdirectory of the path specified by `db.localworker_location` in your [helm chart values](../values.yaml).
+For example, if your `db.localworker_location` is set to `/opt/exareme2/localworker`, then the data should be located in `/opt/exareme2/localworker/csvs`.
 That folder should contain the metadata of the data model that will be loaded and the dataset csvs.

 ### Importing the data in the node